 The District is required, pursuant to the Health and Safety Code Section 13895, to adopt its final budget on, or before, October 1st of each year.
-The District adopted a final budget at its regular meeting in September of 2017.
 Modifications to the budget normally occur throughout the fiscal year taking into consideration unanticipated expenses utilizing unanticipated revenues or transfers from Contingency or Reserves.
+There were no changes to the adopted and final budget.

-The budgeted revenues were \$6,924,920 and the budgeted expenditures were \$7,267,116.
-The budgeted net change in fund balances was -\$342,196.
-The actual net change in fund balances was -\$799,351.
-This is mainly due to the District budgeting grant income that was not received.
+The budgeted revenues were \$7,105,860 and the budgeted expenditures were \$7,105,860.
+The budgeted net change in fund balances was \$0.
+The actual net change in fund balances was \$807,138.
+This is mainly due to the District's actual expenses were less than budgeted.